-Excel has many 1000’s of columns and rows which can hold a massive amount of data, however, it is sometimes easier to separate certain data out into different worksheets.
+An Excel spreadsheet can hold thousands of columns and over a million rows, which totals a massive amount of data.
+However, it is sometimes easier to separate data into different worksheets.
 If you look in the bottom left-hand corner you can see tabs, just like you can get separator tabs in a ring binder.
-To view any of the sheets, just click on the name there.
+To view any of the sheets, just click on its name.

 There are three ways you can edit data in Excel – overwrite, edit and delete.

 This is the easiest way to change existing data.
 Click on the cell you want to change and just type and press enter.
 It will automatically replace the contents with the newly typed data.